liberforce/freeside-pelican/content/process-wakeups-on-gnome-218.md

 # Conclusion

 Well, there's quite nothing to conclude.
 These numbers are just here so that people can easily test and compare with their GNOME version, and eventually find more culprits.
 I think I'll update them on each GNOME Release, so we can see if the plan to conquer the world with power-friendly software works out.
-Just as a remark, developers who use timers at the second scale should consider using the <a href="http://library.gnome.org/devel/glib/stable/glib-The-Main-Event-Loop.html#g-timeout-add-seconds" hreflang="en">g_timeout_add_seconds</a> call that was added in glib 2.14, as it allows to group processing of wakeup requests.
+Just as a remark, developers who use timers at the second scale should consider using the [g_timeout_add_seconds](http://library.gnome.org/devel/glib/stable/glib-The-Main-Event-Loop.html#g-timeout-add-seconds){hreflang="en"} call that was added in glib 2.14, as it allows to group processing of wakeup requests.
 So if your application can depend on glib 2.14, go for it.